ARZZEZZAN/s21_matrix_cpp/materials/oop_basics.md

 - You cannot overload operators if none of the operands involved is a user type variable;

--When operators are overloaded, the priority set in C++ for that operation remains and cannot be affected;
+- When operators are overloaded, the priority set in C++ for that operation remains and cannot be affected;

 - You cannot change the number of operands provided by the operator.